cnobile2012/dcolumn/README.md

 You will see that this is all rather simple and you'll need to write very little code to support DynamicColumns.

-Feel free to contact me at: carl.nobile@gmail.com
+Feel free to contact me at: carl dot nobile at gmail.com